Lectures

 Follow UBC how-to instructions

-2. Schedule a real-time lecture with Zoom
+2. Schedule a lecture with Zoom

-3. Run a real-time lecture with Zoom
+3. Run a lecture with Zoom

 Dive deeper with UBC resources